Healthy Edamame Dip for Super Bowl Sunday

 I grew up in Massachusetts eating chips and salsa, submarine sandwiches, and cherry-red chicken wings on Super Bowl Sunday.
 My friend Jason Travi, the former chef of Fraiche and Riva, showed me that a Super Bowl party could be a culinary opportunity.
 This Massachusetts chef never even thought about serving popcorn and cheap beer, and instead offered us caviar on blini, handmade meatball subs, champagne, and artisan beers.
 It was, by far, the most elegant spread I’d ever seen for a Pats game.
 I was a changed woman.

 So now I say toss out the jarred dips and plastic tubs of processed cheese, and embrace the bounty of your backyard garden, local farmers market, and healthy grocer.
 Make burgers with grass fed beef.
-Cook up a stove-top spicy chorizo and cheese dip from White on Rice.
 Make Elise’s (from Simply Recipes) beef tacos and don’t tell anyone that they’re made with tongue until the very last one is polished off (in two seconds flat).
 Or, throw together a great tasting version of BBQ chicken wings from Steamy Kitchen that will make you happy to indulge.

 My recipe for edamame dip is perfect for any party, and is a great choice if you live in a place where avocados aren’t in season or are hard to find.
 This wonderful edamame dip’s bright green hue and protein rich ingredients will make this your no-guilt choice on Super Bowl Sunday.